More than 50 injured after Delta jet dumps fuel on L.A. schools during midair emergency

-A Delta flight injured more than 50 people after dumping fuel on a Los Angeles schoolyard and school buildings when it declared an emergency shortly after departing for China from the Los Angeles International Airport on Tuesday.
+Scores of people were exposed to jet fuel or fumes Tuesday when a Delta flight was forced to dump fuel over a Los Angeles schoolyard and school buildings during an emergency shortly after departing Los Angeles International Airport.

-At least 20 children were were treated for minor injuries after being exposed to the jet fuel, according to the Los Angeles County Fire Department.
-The department said it had a total of 44 patients from four schools: Park Avenue Elementary, Tweedy Elementary, Graham Elementary and San Gabriel Avenue Elementary.
+At least 20 children were treated for minor injuries after being exposed to the jet fuel, according to the Los Angeles County Fire Department.
+The department said more than 60 people were treated from seven schools in the area.

-Another 16 people were treated from two schools, Jordan High School and 93rd Elementary, which were also exposed to jet fuel, the Los Angeles City Fire Department said.

-No one was transported from the schools to hospitals and there were no evacuation orders in place.
+No one was taken to a hospital, and there were no evacuation orders.

-The school district also confirmed that students and staff were being treated for skin irritation or breathing problems after being exposed to the fuel.
+The school district confirmed that students and staff were being treated for skin irritation and breathing problems after being exposed to the fuel.

 "Students and staff were on the playground at the time and may have been sprayed by fuel or inhaled fumes," the Los Angeles Unified School District said.